Trino11/taps_backend/readme.md

 There are some enviorment variables and ways to configure it.

+## In the prebuilt package

+Also you can just use the prebuilt package following [using prebuilt package](#using-prebuilt-package) and passing the variables into the arguments:
+`docker run .........`

 ## In the Dockerfile

-If you want to use Docker and you will build the project following [the docker building](#building-with-dockerfile), you can set them staticly in the Dockerfile or passing the into arguments in the `docker run` command.
+If you want to use Docker and you will build the project following [the docker building](#docker), you can set them staticly in the Dockerfile or passing the into arguments in the `docker run` command.
 - ENV DBHOST_ENV=127.0.0.1            The database host
 - ENV PORT_ENV=3000                   The app listening port
 - ENV DBPORT_ENV=3306                 The database port